Isaac Asimov – science fiction writer

-Asimov was born on January 2, 1920 in Smolensk region, Russia in the family of millers.
+Asimov was born on January 2, 1920 in Smolensk region, Russia, into the family of millers.
 When Isaac was three years old, the family moved to Brooklyn, where they opened their sweet shop.
-5-year-old boy entered a school, at the age of 15 he went to college and then to Columbia University in New York.
+5-year-old boy entered school, and at the age of 15 he was admitted to college and then to the Columbia University in New York.

 At the age of 11 Asimov already started writing a book about the adventures of two boys.

-In 1941 the story “Nightfall” was published and after 27 years it was recognized as the best ever written fiction story by the American Association of sci-fi writers.
+In 1941 the story Nightfall was published and 27 years later it was recognized as the best ever written fiction story by the American Association of sci-fi writers.

 Asimov introduced the concept of robotics as a science and formulated three laws:

 – A robot may not injure a human being or, through inaction, allow a human being to come to harm.